What is MLA Style?

 NOTE: This site has been updated to reflect updates to MLA citation requirements, as prescribed by the 2016 release of The MLA Handbook, 8th ed.

-MLA documentation style is commonly used in the humanities, especially in English literature, and in literatures of other languages, and in cultural studies, native studies, women’s studies, and Canadian studies, for example, when the focus is similar to literature.
+MLA documentation style is commonly used in the humanities, especially in English literature, and in literatures of other languages, and in cultural studies, Indigenous studies, women’s studies, and Canadian studies, for example, when the focus is similar to literature.
 In interdisciplinary courses, ask your instructor which style is preferred.

 Writing the English Essay: Substance and Style provides help with the essay-writing process specifically for English essays.